 The process begins with buying a domain and hosting plan.
-There are plenty of companies where you can buy domains and/or hosting from, but my recommended hosting company (and you can purchase a domain from them also) is SiteGround.
-This very blog is hosted with SiteGround as well, and I have been a happy SiteGround customer for a couple of years now.
+There are plenty of companies where you can buy domains and/or hosting from, but I recommend the following:

 Once the setup is complete, you’ll need a theme that supports WooCommerce — the eCommerce platform built for WordPress users.
 There are plenty of WordPress themes but look for one that specifies compatibility with WooCommerce.

 I personally prefer (and have this very blog and shop built with) the Astra + Elementor combo.
 Astra is a high-quality WordPress theme with WooCommerce compatibility, and Elementor is a page builder plugin for WordPress.

 If you do not have the time or the skills to use a page-builder like Elementor to design your site, you can always count on Astra Pro to have beautiful WooCommerce templates.

 WooCommerce is the eCommerce platform built to work seamlessly with WordPress.
 It’s a powerful platform with many options and features and even further add-on capabilities.

 WooCommerce is a plugin that you install on your self-hosted WordPress site.
 It’s as simple as installing and then activating any other WordPress plugin, however, you do have to do some “extra work” to set up a system where you can collect payments and such.